codeforamerica/form-flow/README.md

 Actions are run by connecting them to a screen in the `flows-config.yaml` file.
-When data from that screen is submitted (or retrieved, in the case of `beforeDisplayAction`), any actions indicated would be run on the data, like so:
+When data from that screen is submitted (or retrieved, in the case of `beforeDisplayAction`), any actions indicated would be run on the data.

+Here is the configuration setup for the above action:

 ```yaml
 name: exampleFlow